spatialthoughts/qgis-tutorials/source/docs/digitizing_basics.rst

    :align: center

 13. The default style of the new line layer is a thin line.
 Let's change it so we can better see the digitized features on the canvas.
-Right-click the ``Roads`` layer and select :guilabel:`Properties`.
+Right click the ``Roads`` layer and select :guilabel:`Properties`.

 .. image:: /static/digitizing_basics/images/13.png